Legal Alcohol Limits in Texas for Drivers 21 or Older

 Compensatory damages consist of economic and non-economic damages to you and may be comprised of the following:

 You will be responsible for demonstrating that a driver’s actions caused your injuries.
-Experienced legal advocacy is vital in securing the documentation for your case.
 Evidence in a drunk driving case in Texas may include:

 Time Limits on Filing a Claim for Damages in a Drunk Driving Accident in Texas